d930065/WebUI_Style_Patch/README.md

 # sd-webui-colab-styles-patch
-This patch allows the ln command to be used on styles.json.
+This patch allows the ln command to be used on styles.csv.
 ## How to use
 ```
 ! git clone https://github.com/d930065/sd-webui-colab-styles-patch